 Wildlife Licensing and Codes

 The BC Act establishes a new risk-based approach to managing wildlife interactions through a tiered framework.
 Certain interactions with wildlife (such as harming animals) will continue to be criminalised, however some actions may be permitted explicitly through the Biodiversity Conservation Regulations (i.e. low risk activities), through an adopted code of practice (i.e. moderate risk activities) or through a biodiversity conservation licence (i.e. high risk activities).

 Government has been undertaking targeted consultation to develop wildlife codes of practice.
 Further consultation on proposed changes to existing wildlife licence classes and conditions, proposals for licensing fees, and on proposed codes of practice prior to the new arrangements starting.

 Wildlife carers provide important and specialised care and treatment for injured and sick native animals and an important service to the community.
 The Office of Environment and Heritage will work together with the wildlife rehabilitation providers through an intensive consultation process to develop a new wildlife carer accreditation scheme for providers.
 It is likely the accreditation scheme will commence in late 2018.

-The draft BC Regulation establishes additional criteria for AOBVs.
+Existing areas of declared critical habitat under the Threatened Species Conservation Act 1995 will become AOBVs when the BC Act commences.
+The draft BC Regulation establishes the criteria for AOBVs.
 The proposed criteria have been designed to identify the most valuable sites for biodiversity conservation in NSW.